vinudb/moberries-frontend-task/README.md

 - Credit card number with valid format has to be entered.
 Use 4000 0200 0000 0000 for testing
 - Next user can see the overall summary.
 Once terms and coditions are agreed, user can submit.
 - All the state values are finally logged to console

-# NOTE:
-- This project could have been done using Redux for state management.
-- As there was no complex state values involved, context-api was decided to use.